Chemistry and Biochemistry

 Entering students take written placement examinations in analytical, biochemistry, inorganic, organic, and physical chemistry.
 The purposes of these exams are to assist with advising and to assure that students have the breadth and level of competence needed for graduate studies.
 Deficiencies must be remedied in the first year.
 Three of five exams must be passed, including the one in the student’s research area.

 First-year students normally take at least six of the graduate courses listed below based on the results of their placement examinations, their research programs, and their specialized interests.
-Chem 250 and Chem 500 are required.
+Chem 250, Chen 509, and Chem 500 are required.
 Undergraduate courses and courses offered through other departments may also be taken, depending on the student’s research area.
 By the second year, the emphasis is on thesis research, and a lighter load of courses is taken, although participation in seminars and informal study groups continues.

 In the winter quarter of the second year, a student’s progress in research and graduate studies is evaluated through the departmental examination, which includes presentation and critical discussion of a recent research article.
 Students are also evaluated on their general knowledge of their particular field of study.
 Students may also be asked about progress on their dissertation.